Home Medical Waste

 - For liquids: pour into a container of inedible material like cat litter, coffee grounds or dirt.

 - Hide containers in the trash.
-Only recycle if empty rigid plastic container.
+Do not recycle container.

 - The Police Department has a kiosk for unwanted medications, open 24 hours a day 7 days a week, no question asked, and Braintree Health Department accepts medications, sharps at the Town's Hazardous Waste Drop-offs.